Political Activity, Protests, and Demonstrations

 - The University is an educational institution dedicated for the specific purpose of furthering its teaching, research, and service missions.
 Access to the campus and its buildings and other improvements is limited to those persons with the specific purpose of furthering the institution’s missions.
 Therefore, all persons on University property must abide by all applicable policies and procedures of the University.

-- As a tax exempt entity, the University must abide by federal and state laws that prohibit the use of University facilities, services or personnel to promote or support individuals or organizations campaigning for public office; and laws that prohibit the University (or any of its related entities) from contributing to or supporting political candidates or parties.
+- The purpose of this policy is to define certain limitations which preserve the University's tax-exempt status.
+More specifically, the purpose of this policy is to preserve, in fact and appearance, the University's non-partisan, independent, tax-exempt status.
+Accordingly, the University must abide by federal and state laws that prohibit the use of University facilities, services or personnel to promote or support individuals or organizations campaigning for public office; and laws that prohibit the University (or any of its related entities) from contributing to or supporting political candidates or parties.
 Therefore, no University resources may be used for political purposes, except to the extent approved by the Office of Legal Affairs.
-These restrictions on political activity do not apply to any employee acting solely in an individual capacity on his/her own time and utilizing his/her own resources.
+These restrictions on political activity do not apply to faculty or staff acting solely in an individual capacity on his/her own time and utilizing his/her own resources.

 - The University respects the right of all members of the academic community to explore and to discuss questions which interest them, to express opinions publicly and privately, and to join together to demonstrate their concern by orderly means.
 The University also respects the right of all members of the academic community to be free from harassment.
 It is the policy of the University to protect the right of voluntary assembly, to make appropriate facilities available for peaceful assembly, welcome guest speakers, and to protect the exercise of these rights from disruption or interference.
 The rights to protest and demonstrate through such means as marches, rally, blockades, sit-ins, assembly, speeches, distribution of written materials, or other forms of expressive activities comes with the responsibility not to abuse or violate the civil and property rights of others or to interfere in the conduct of University business.
 Reasonable limitations may be placed on the time, place, and manner of such Protest and Demonstration activities in order to serve the interest of health and safety, prevent disruption of the educational process, and protect against the infringement of the rights of others.